Course Outline

 Goal:

 To develop satisfactory laboratory skills and competencies in Histology that would meet the requirements of the QLD pathology industry for training medical science technicians.
-Students must complete the training for this assessment in the preceding labs before attending the exam, this includes a minimum of 80% attendance of the laboratory practicals.
+Students must complete the training for this assessment in the preceding labs before attending the exam, this includes attendance of the laboratory practicals.
 This is a health and safety requirement.

 Product: Practical / Laboratory Skills